awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 ### HTTP Response Headers that CloudFront Removes or Updates<a name="ResponseCustomRemovedHeaders"></a>

 CloudFront removes or updates the following header fields before forwarding the response from your origin to the viewer:
 + `Set-Cookie` – If you configure CloudFront to forward cookies, it will forward the `Set-Cookie` header field to clients\.
-For more information, see [Configuring CloudFront to Cache Objects Based on Cookies](Cookies.md)\.
+For more information, see [Caching Content Based on Cookies](Cookies.md)\.
 + `Trailer`
 + `Transfer-Encoding` – If your origin returns this header field, CloudFront sets the value to `chunked` before returning the response to the viewer\.
 + `Upgrade`